 Generally Culp Elliott & Carpenter (“Firm”) shall provide services in good faith and with due professional care.
 By acceptance of services, clients accept the terms of this Culp Elliott & Carpenter’s “Client Services Terms and Conditions” and agrees to the payment of the fees specified herein.

 Fees.
 Members of the Firm and support staff record time spent (including time written up or down) on client matters for entry into the Firm’s billing system.
 Prior to billing, a printout setting forth the time recorded and expenses advanced for the client is prepared for review, and the actual number of hours is adjusted as described below.
 Invoices for fees and out-of- pocket expenses are normally sent out on a monthly basis unless another time is chosen by the Firm for administrative convenience or mutually agreed upon by the parties.
 If a contemporaneous record of time spent on a matter is not maintained then a good faith estimate of time charges will be recorded.

 The actual time charges based on stated billing rates is generally the initial factor considered in billing, but time expended constitutes one factor and is ultimately not the sole factor in determining that a fair and appropriate bill is rendered.
 In addition to the time spent on a project, it is understood and agreed that the Firm will base its fees on reasonably considered additional factors in billing for services rendered, including: (1) intensity of labor required; (2) novelty, complexity, and difficulty of the questions involved; (3) special experience and skill necessary to perform the task; (4) responsibility and legal liability assumed; (5) the experience, reputation and ability of the lawyer or lawyers performing the services; (6) results obtained; (7) productivity improvements instituted by the Firm; and (8) extraordinary time limitations imposed by the circumstances of a client and the matter involved.
 The Firm has a right to bill a reasonable bonus in addition to its hourly rate, based on the factors listed above.
-The actual fee charged for legal services may be determined based on the hourly rate charges at an hourly equivalence, which can be a higher or lower number of billable hours than those actually expended by timekeeper on a particular matter, and any additional charges determined to be warranted by the Firm based on the factors stated above.
-An upward hour adjustment may be used to compensate the Firm for start-up time or time expended for productivity improvements undertaken by the Firm to become more efficient in a particular area or on a particular matter.
 If the client disputes any bill and the dispute cannot be resolved by the Firm and the client, then, if the client cooperates, the issue of the billing amount and expenses shall be submitted to the fee arbitration committee of the Mecklenburg County Bar Association for resolution prior to the institution of formal collection proceedings by the Firm.
 The client shall also have the right to utilize the North Carolina State Bar’s fee dispute resolution program prior to the institution of formal collection procedures by the Firm.

 Reimbursement of Expenses.
 The client shall reimburse the Firm for all expenses and charges incurred by the Firm in rendering professional and legal services to or on behalf of the client, including, but not limited to, all costs for copies, long distance telephone calls, postage, express mail charges, courier expenses, electronic research, facsimile charges, travel charges, investigation costs, court fees, depositions, witness fees, photographs, exhibits, and any other expenses necessary to resolve the case or matter.

 Client’s Review of Statements.
 The client agrees to review the Firm’s monthly billing statements upon receipt and to promptly notify the Firm in writing of any objections to services rendered or the amount charged for such services.
-If no questions are raised by the client within the sixty (60) day time period, the client will be presumed to have accepted the statement as presented and have agreed to pay the statement in full.
+If no written objections are raised by the client within ninety (90) days of the date of the billing statement, the client will be presumed to have accepted the statement as presented and have agreed to pay the statement in full.

 Termination and Attorney Client Relationship.
 In the event that a client desires to terminate all services of the Firm contracted for by the client, the client agrees to pay the Firm for all fees and expenses advanced and/or incurred for services rendered through the date of termination of the Firm’s services.
 In addition, if the Firm does not receive additional assignments within 90 days of the conclusion of the last assignment for which the client has engaged the Firm, the Firm will consider our attorney-client relationship to have been terminated upon the completion of the specific services the client has engaged the Firm to perform.
 If the client later retains the Firm to perform further or additional services, the attorney-client relationship will recommence, subject to these and any supplemental terms of the engagement that the Firm may agree upon at that time.
 The fact that the Firm may inform the client from time to time of developments in the law which may be of interest to the client, by newsletter or otherwise, should not be understood as a recommencement of an attorney-client relationship.
 The Firm undertakes no obligation to inform the client of such developments in the law unless the client has engaged the Firm in writing to do so.
 Our consenting to be a party notified under agreements or other instruments on the client’s behalf shall not alone constitute our being considered as the client’s attorneys notwithstanding such consent.